-After the last two blogs dealt with ports within Europe, I now decided that we should focus on a more distant destination for the next iteration of this series.
+After the last two blogs dealt with ports within Europe, I now decided to focus on a more distant destination for the next iteration of this series.
 And I would like to tell the story of another exploration tour, of course, coupled with another misstep.
-Just in case you believe to be able to discern a pattern here, let me just say that it is purely coincidental.
+Just in case you believe in discerning a pattern here, let me say that it is purely coincidental.

-I would like to focus on one of the oriental ports, the destination of Qatar, the port of Doha.
+I want to focus on one of the Oriental ports: The destination of Qatar, the port of Doha.
 In the case of this tour, we had a mountain of information to prepare with, leftover from the previous season’s calls to the same port.
-However, due to some complexities involved with the tour, we decided to conduct an exploration round without guests on our first call to get the hang of the track.
+However, due to some complexities involved with the tour, we decided to conduct an exploration round without guests on our first call to get to know the track.
 This usually works wonders without the added pressure of having to perform for our passengers.

 But let me start from the beginning of our tour—the arrival in port and subsequent unloading of our bikes.
 Since we expected to need the entire day for our exploration tour, we left the ship pretty much as soon as our gangway connected to the pier.
 But despite the rush I still took the time, to take a picture with our welcome committee.
 Since it was the first call of the season, we had some employees from our agency dressed up, with traditional clothes and traditional music to welcome us.
 They even had the traditional swords, and one of them was kind enough to lend me his for the picture.

 The last man is actually doing much of the legwork.
 A lane change coming up?
 The last man will be the first to switch over, keeping in the middle of the lane, thereby blocking it and creating enough of a gap in front of him to allow the rest of the group to merge.
 Intersection without traffic lights coming up?
 The last man will sprint ahead, even of the guide, go into the intersection to stop the flow of cars, then let his group ride past and merge back at the end.
 Stopped at a red light?
 The last man will herd the guests forward, into as close a bunch as possible, to ensure that the entire group will be able to pass with the next green.
 Only to immediately get the guests back into single-file formation on the other side of the crossing to ensure cars can pass.
 Being the last man of a cycling group is one of the underappreciated and underdeveloped arts of guiding tours.
-So much so, that I just decided to dedicate next weeks blog to it.
-If you want to read it just as much as want to write it, please consider subscribing to our mailing list at the bottom of this page.
+So much so, that I just decided to dedicate another blog to it.
+If you want to read it, you can do so here.

 From here on out we followed along the Corniche of Doha, the seaside promenade until we arrived in the shadow of the very skyscrapers we had just photographed.
 Riding along this promenade was actually one of the most relaxing parts of the tour since the area is only accessible for cyclists and pedestrians.
 And except for us, there was a limited number of those.

 Once we had passed the city centre, we were back on the road, going down the “Embassy Alley” with all the consulates from many different countries.
-Here traffic was wild again, but on our next right, we found one pleasant surprise: A cycleway.
+Here traffic was wild again, but we found one pleasant surprise on our next right: A cycleway.
 And a tremendously good one.
-Broad, separated by kerbs both from the road, as well as the pedestrian walkways and with the perfect pavement.
-This cycleway we followed for quite a while until we made a new discovery.
-We arrived at one of the tourist zones, that are under construction for use in the upcoming world cup.
+Broad, separated by kerbs both from the road and the pedestrian walkways and with the perfect pavement.
+This cycleway we followed for quite a while until we made a discovery.
+We arrived at one of the tourist zones under construction for use in the upcoming world cup.
 Those will be one of the only places where alcohol can be consumed in the nation governed by strict Islamic laws.
 And because football fans need a beer, like air to breathe, Qatar is building plenty of those villages.
 And they are filled with plenty of attractions.
 Bars and stalls for food and drinks.
 Pavilions and Buildings in daring designs to showcase the nation.
 Plazas, boardwalks, and amphitheatres for the crowds to mingle.
 And in the middle of it all, there was a green hill.
-Now that does not sound too impressive to European ears, it is a piece of hard work and ingenuity in an area, where most plants just simply burn up in the summer heat.
+Now that does not sound too impressive to European ears, and it is a piece of hard work and ingenuity in an area, where most plants just simply burn up in the summer heat.
 To protect from that heat there were hundreds of sprinklers, spraying only water mist all over the hill just to keep the plants cool and alive—wastefulness for sure, but also an impressive one.
 Still, a plaque at the bottom informed us, that the thin water mist needs less water over time than conventional sprinklers which shoot out thick drops.

-Anyway, from here on out, we continued over to the “Peral of Qatar” a luxurious residential area.
+Anyway, we continued over to the “Peral of Qatar” a luxurious residential area from here on out.
 We did not see a lot of it as, again, we got chased off pretty much immediately by security every time we stopped, but still it is interesting to see.
-The pearl is developed in different sections, with a “Little Venice” “Little Andalusia” and a few others, all representing to styles of the regions.
+The pearl is developed in different sections, with a “Little Venice” “Little Andalusia” and a few others, all representing the regions' styles.
 And yes, “Little Venice” has artificial canals and even fake gondolas moored on their sides.
 But sadly, because of the aforementioned security, I got no pictures.
 However, we actually found a welcoming place in all of this—the Talimare Beachclub, which I cannot recommend enough.
-The service was amiable, they had some fantastic smoothies and great food.
+The service was amiable, and they had some fantastic smoothies and great food.

 After a relaxing break and a refreshing swim, we got back on our bikes, to ride back to the ship.
 Now we wanted to take the most direct route, to get there as fast as possible and of course, we ended up on what was more or less the highway.
 Riding on the shoulder was scary enough, but once we realized that we happened to be on an unstoppable trajectory into a big tunnel, our nerves truly began to flutter.
 Riding through these few hundred meters of the tunnel were probably a few of the tensest moments I ever had on a bike.
 And that includes the time I almost dropped off a Five-hundred-meter cliff with a mountain bike.